Get

 • Fainting

 In worst-case scenarios, heartworms can cause heart failure and caval syndrome which is when large numbers of worms block the blood supply to parts of the heart.
-The prognosis for dogs with caval syndrome is often death.
+The prognosis for dogs with caval syndrome is very poor, and these dogs often die even with surgery.

 Why Is Heartworm Medicine Prescription Only?